The Navigator

 Physical Structure

-when building a Webflow, the Page, the Container, and the Array are Object-type components that hold other components.
+When building a Webflow, the Page, the Container, and the Array are Object-type components that hold other components.

 • A Page can hold: